 However, he still vastly preferred solving problems with words rather than violence.
 He had never enjoyed hurting people, even the ones who deserved it.

-Not knowing how close the other man had come to flying over Logan’s shoulder and ending pinned on the floor with Logan’s knee pressed against his throat, the newcomer rounded the chair and sat down right on Logan’s well organized paperwork.
+Not knowing how close the other man had come to flying over Logan’s shoulder and ending pinned on the floor with the detective’s knee pressed against his throat, the newcomer rounded the chair and sat down right on Logan’s well organized paperwork.

 Already feeling irritated at the mess, Logan only had a short moment to take in the tall man, leather jacket, green eyes and broad smirk, to determine that he most dearly hoped this man had just gotten lost and was, in fact, NOT his new partner.

 “Hello Sanders!
-I am your new partner!
+Meet your new partner!
 Detective Roman Prince, ready for duty!”

 His (apparently) new partner pretty much shouted at Logan, opening his arms wide, striking a pose.
 Oh No.